Geffen Records

 Geffen Records (formerly The David Geffen Company from 1980 to 1992 and Geffen Records Inc. from 1993 to 2004) is an American record label owned by Interscope Geffen A&M (IGA), a division of the Interscope Capitol Labels Group, which is owned by Universal Music Group.
 It was founded in 1980 by David Geffen, as a music subsidiary of his then film company Geffen Pictures, with financial and distribution support from Warner Bros.
 Records.

-In 1990, the label was sold to MCA Music Entertainment, which later became part of Universal Music Group (UMG) through acquisitions by Panasonic and Seagram.
+In 1990, the label was sold to MCA Music Entertainment, which later became Universal Music Group (UMG) through a series of acquisitions by Panasonic and Seagram.
 Since its merger into the Interscope Geffen A&M group in 1999, Geffen has served as a syndicate label within Interscope Records, expanding its catalog through the absorption of other imprints.
 It has operated as a key platform for new releases, especially following its 2003 expansion and 2017 relaunch.
 As of 2024, Geffen is part of Universal Music Group's Interscope Capitol Labels Group.